TimReago/UnrealCoreRedesign/README.md

 # UnrealCoreRedesign
-PURPOSE: Redesigning the Unreal Engine core systems to eliminate UHT and other non-standard C++ features - with focus on stabilizing the build environement for small dev teams.
+PURPOSE: Redesigning the Unreal Engine core systems to eliminate UHT and other non-standard C++ features - with focus on stabilizing the build environment for small dev teams.

 Unreal Engine is known for development instabilities.
 Whereas, traditional C++ is a much more stable and proven development base.